 With all the different types of franchises available these days, are there certain ones you’d never consider buying?

-For the purpose of this discussion, I don’t mean “I’m not interested in fast food because it’s too difficult to find good help” or “Joel, I’m not at all interested in owning the type of franchise where I’d have to go out and make cold calls to sell a product or service.”
+For the purpose of this discussion, I don’t mean “I’m not interested in fast food because it’s too difficult to find good help” or “Joel, I’m not at all interested in owning the type of small business where I’d have to go out and make cold calls to sell a product or service.”

 Instead, I’m referring to the types of franchises you’d feel guilty owning.